 What becomes important is the report, and a report done well.
 It’s like that customer service adage – it’s not about when things go wrong, it’s about how you fix it.
 The gender pay gap report tells you more about the organisation than the simple statistics can.

-For the companies that say nothing, or bury the report within corporate pages, you’re missing a trick.
+For the companies that say nothing, or bury the report within corporate pages, you’re missing a trick to bolster both your reputation and level of employee engagement.
 The gender pay gap report can be an opportunity to tell potential talent what you want them to know about who you are, how you value your people – all your people – and what you are doing to drive equality throughout your workforce.
 Even if you’re not there yet.

 With the deadline for 2019 looming, don’t delay.
 Take the opportunity to tell a story about who you are and how you value your employees and potential recruits.
 Because the alternative isn’t very appealing at all.